-Dr Patrick Pradel graduated from Politecnico di Milano in 2002 with a BSc. in Product Design and in 2008 with a MSc. in Design & Engineering.
+Dr Patrick Pradel graduated from Politecnico di Milano in 2002 with a BA in Product Design and in 2008 with an MSc. in Design & Engineering.
 He then worked as a product designer at Whirlpool Co.
 Ltd R&D department and as a research assistant at Politecnico di Milano Reverse Modelling Lab.

-During his studies he grew an intense interest in digital manufacturing technologies.
-After graduation, he accepted a PhD scholarship funded by BLM group at Politecnico di Milano laboratory for laser applications SITEC.
-During this time, he explored the capabilities of tubular laser cutting in product design.
+During his studies, he grew an intense interest in design for digital manufacturing technologies.
+After graduation, he accepted a PhD scholarship funded by the BLM group at Politecnico di Milano laboratory for laser applications SITEC.
+During this time, he explored the capabilities of tubular laser cutting in design.

-In 2012, he joined the University of Nottingham Ningbo China as an assistant professor in where he contributed to the development of the freshly opened programme in product design and manufacture.
-There he lectured modules concerning design for manufacture, manufacturing process capabilities, automation, design process and product development.
+In 2012, he joined the University of Nottingham Ningbo China as an assistant professor where he contributed to the development of the freshly opened programme in product design and manufacture.
+There he lectured modules on design for manufacture, manufacturing process capabilities, automation, design process and product development.

-Patrick's expertise ranges from Product Design, Design for Digital Fabrication, Design for Manufacture and Assembly & Design Education.
+Patrick's expertise ranges from Industrial Design, Design for Digital Fabrication, Design Education & Design research.